 Information about answer booklets is provided on the front cover of relevant question papers.

 Where a combined question paper and answer booklet is not provided, in almost all cases, a generic answer booklet will be supplied.

 These are sent to centres separately from question papers, as part of the general exam stationery despatch.

 These are 12-page answer booklets (OCR12) and four-page continuation booklets (OCR4).

-To find out which units require the use of the 12-page generic answer booklet, please see the stationery listing above.
+To find out which components use the 12-page generic answer booklet, please see the stationery listing above.